lindavin/MIST-Backend-2.0/queries.md

 * functions/api.js
 * functions/database.js

-## Queries organized by tables with the exception of SELECT and JOIN
+## Queries organized by tables with the exception of the gallery and challenges feature.

-## JOIN queries
+## gallery feature
 * In 404.js, the function getRandomImages needs to return 'n' random rows from the images table along with the username corresponding to the userid entry of each row.
 * In gallery.js, the functions get___Images needs to return 'n' rows from the images table along with the username corresponding to the userid of each row and then structure it further.
 	* 'Recent' orders by the rows in descending order by modifiedAt entry and then returns a specific portion of the rows depending on the page (page-number) and count parameters.